school-of-data/GIS-curriculum/nigeria/module9/module9.md

 Next, we will use a series of tools that will allow us to get a sense of the data we are working with.

 After loading all the datasets, we will check the coordinate reference system in which all our datasets are in.
 As we know from previous modules, QGIS offers the possibility to reproject all datasets loaded into the project on the fly, however that could lead to geoprocessing issues along the way.
-Thus, even if all layers are correctly overlaid, as can one say by visual inspection, we will proceed in reprojecting them all in the official coordinate system of our region of interest, Pampanga province - EPSG: 3123.
+Thus, even if all layers are correctly overlaid, as can one say by visual inspection, we will proceed in reprojecting them all in the official coordinate system of our region of interest, Lagos state - EPSG: 3123.

 There are several ways to get information on the loaded layers in QGIS, some providing the user with more details than others.
 For a quick overview of a dataset’s metadata, **double-click the layer and open Properties ‣ Information**.

-For layer HRSL_Pampanga_Population, the information window would look like in figure 9.7.
+For layer HRSL_Lagos_Population, the information window would look like in figure 9.7.

 ![Extracting basic metadata from a raster layer](media/fig97.png "Extracting basic metadata from a raster layer")